eitamar-saraf/k-means/README.md

 # k-means
-Implentation  from scratch to k-means algorithm for image compression.
+Implementation from scratch to k-means algorithm for image compression.